alirezasn3/go-reverse-proxy/README.md

 # Simple Reverse Proxy

 This is a simple reverse proxy written in golang.
-Useful When you don't want to setup something like nginx and just want to get up and running in dev inviroment.
+Useful When you don't want to setup something like nginx and just want to get up and running in a dev environment.

 ## How to use